 Arranging the Altar

-Below are a few traditional recipes to celebrate Samhain.
+Below are a couple of simple, traditional recipes to celebrate Samhain:

 IRISH SOUL CAKES